 As plant-based eating continues to rise and overall meat consumption drops significantly, there is still one food that holds a special place in a lot of people’s hearts.
 You may regularly hear people talking about their devotion to the bacon, often saying that it is the one thing preventing them from giving up animal products altogether.
 We like to think that those people are only saying that because they have yet to try these uncannily similar, delicious bacon alternatives!
-That’s why on National Bacon Day, we’re here to show you that it’s easy to make plant-based bacon!
+That’s why we’re here to show you that it’s easy to make plant-based bacon!

 The vegan culinary world has been working tirelessly to nail the smoky and salty yet sweet flavor and the crispy and crunchy yet fatty texture of bacon.
 It has started to feel like every couple of months there is a newly discovered, perfect ingredient to replicate the meat.
 Thanks to the hard work of culinary experts, we now have all different kinds of bacon made from faux meats, vegetables, fruits, and even grains!